 Instead of buying what Buffett is buying, we should look to what his strategy has to teach us.
 So what can we learn from Buffett's shopping spree?
 Two things:

 - Compile a watch list of attractive companies.

 Because of his patience, he hasn't had to compromise -- and he's getting great companies at great prices.
-When Constellation Energy's price dropped so precipitously a year ago (from above $60 to the $20s), he was ready to pounce.
+When Constellation Energy's price dropped so precipitously in mid-September (from above $60 to the $20s), he was ready to pounce.
 Goldman and GE may have approached him, but you can be darn sure that he'd already done the bulk of his research beforehand.

 Follow Buffett's lead